grych/drab/README.md

     }
     ```

+  5. Add jQuery as a global at the end of `brunch-config.js`:

+    ```javascript
+    npm: {globals: {
+      $: 'jquery',
+      jQuery: 'jquery'
+    }}

-  5. And install it:
+  6. And install it:

     ```bash
     npm install
     ```

-  6. Initialize `drab.js` by adding the following to `web/static/js/app.js` in your application:
+  7. Initialize `drab.js` by adding the following to `web/static/js/app.js` in your application:

     ```javascript
     import Drab from "./drab"
     let ds = new Drab()
     ```

-  7. And to the layout page (`web/templates/layout/app.html.eex`)
+  8. And to the layout page (`web/templates/layout/app.html.eex`)

     ```html
     <%= Drab.Client.js(@conn) %>